 Peter was born at the hospital formerly known as St. Ben’s in Washington Terrace, Utah, and grew up in Clearfield, Utah.
-He graduated from Clearfield High School where he was a two-time varsity letterman in football and a three time varsity letterman in debate.
+He graduated from Clearfield High School, where he was a two-time varsity letterman in football and a three-time varsity letterman in debate.

-After graduating from BYU, Peter lived in northeastern Mexico for several years, where he learned to speak Spanish and realized that he wanted to be a lawyer.
-He moved back to Idaho to attend the University of Idaho College of Law, in Moscow, Idaho.
+After graduating from BYU, Peter lived in northeastern Mexico for several years, where he learned to speak Spanish and realized he wanted to be a lawyer.
+He moved back to Idaho to attend the University of Idaho College of Law in Moscow, Idaho.
 While there, he served as president of the Student Advocates for Hispanic/Latino Support and Awareness, which provides Spanish language support services.